Bespoke Group Private Medical Insurance for 250 or more employees

 BacktoBetter - support for employees when they need it most

-BacktoBetter is now provided as standard with our Optimum policies, unless your client chooses not to take it up.
-It’s our clinical case management service that uses evidence-based medical guidelines to help manage musculoskeletal symptoms.
+BacktoBetter is provided as standard with our Optimum policies, unless your client chooses not to take it up.
+It’s our independent clinical case management service that uses evidence-based medical guidelines to help manage musculoskeletal symptoms.
 Through BacktoBetter, we can deliver personal treatment plans without the need to see a GP, no matter how large or small the problem.

 - Wide range of underwriting choices

 We can offer a number of underwriting options to clients with schemes of 250 employees or more.
 Some may be more appropriate than others; we’re happy to answer any questions you or your clients may have about the processes involved.